-The Math transform lets you perform simple math functions such as Absolute, Ceiling, and Square Root on numeric input columns.
+The Math transform lets you perform simple math functions such as Absolute, Round, and Square Root on numeric input columns.
 It is similar to the String transform except that it offers math functions instead of string functions.

 The following functions are available: